Greg Hunt: Career

 Hunt joined law firm Mallesons Stephen Jaques after completing his undergraduate degree.
 In 1992 he was an associate to Michael Black, the chief justice of the Federal Court of Australia.
 Hunt subsequently completed a Master of Arts in International Relations at Yale University as a Fulbright Scholar.
 He also interned at the UN Centre for Human Rights in Geneva, "researching atrocities in the former Yugoslavia".

-In 1994, Hunt began working as a senior adviser to Alexander Downer, the federal leader of opposition.
+In 1994, Hunt began working as a senior adviser to Alexander Downer, the federal Leader of the Opposition.
 He remained in Downer's office until 1998, spanning his resignation as Liberal leader and later appointment as foreign minister in the Howard government.
 He was the chief of the Australian Electoral Observer Mission at the 1998 Cambodian general election.
 Hunt subsequently worked as a senior fellow at the University of Melbourne's Centre for Comparative Constitutional Law (1998–1999), as engagement manager at management consultants McKinsey and Co.
 (1999–2001), and held the position of Director of Strategy at the World Economic Forum (2000–2001).
-He was a foundation investor in project management software company Aconex, but had to sell his shares in 2013 when he became a government minister.

 Politics

 Early career

 Hunt was elected to the House of Representatives at the 2001 federal election, standing in the Division of Flinders.
 He had been asked to stand for Liberal preselection by the retiring MP Peter Reith.
-In 2003 he supported the invasion of Iraq by coalition forces and served as a spokesman for the Howard government's policies.
+In 2003 he supported the invasion of Iraq and the action to oust Saddam Hussein on the basis of humanitarian relief and served as a spokesman for the Howard government's policies.

 Hunt was first elevated to the ministry following the 2004 federal election, when he was appointed Parliamentary Secretary to the Minister for the Environment and Heritage.
 In January 2007, Hunt was appointed Parliamentary Secretary to the Minister for Foreign Affairs.
 Following the Coalition's defeat at the 2007 election, he was appointed Shadow Minister for Climate Change, Environment and Urban Water.
 His title was altered to Shadow Minister for Climate Change, Environment and Heritage after the 2010 election.